playbeing/dinish/docs/assets/icons/README.md

 # Playbeing icon

-Based on images believed to be in the public domain:

-alien-peterm-01 (openclipart)
-Easter Egg Background (cleanpng)
+Logo designed by thwipz_studio via Fiverr.

-Edited with Inkscape
+Edited with Inkscape and GIMP to provide a white halo for dark theme browsers.

 Converted to favicon format using https://realfavicongenerator.net/